AdnanMuzavor/Striver_Sde_Sheet/README.md

 ### Approaches:
 - Basically recursive technique to find combination sum,subset sum etc
 - Technique to avoid repeatition of same set in result set by sorting + skipping prev same element

+## Day 10
+### Approaches
+- Reaching home from given points where in rather then trying all paths from start since given end points, we can simply approach to those end points from start and find the cost.
+- Coloring graph by ietrating via nodes and backtracking when current combo fails or succeeds.
+- Trying queen combos on board and backtracking as and when necessary.
+- Rat in maze uses power of backtracking and visisted matrix.
+Hoever edge cases considering blocks at start and destination matters and skipping long soln procedure.
+- Sudoku solver which tries each combo of chars to find appropriate fit, trick/formula to check 3*3 sub-matrix in 9*9 big matrix. ** if (board[3 * (r / 3) + (i / 3)][3 * (c / 3) + (i % 3)] == ch) **
+  where ch is character currently we are trying to place.